sendwithus/docs/v1/segments.md

 #### Params:

 - email_id                      -- ID of the template to send
 - email_data (optional)         -- Key/Value data to merge into template
+- esp\_account (optional)       -- ID of the ESP Account to send emails through. ex: esp_1a2b3c4d

 #### Sample Request